We identified 228 publicly reported settlements that resulted in policy changes and over $2,373,085,597.00 in monetary compensation to victims.

 Chicago, Illinois 2022

-Daniel Taylor will receive $14.25 million after he was arrested and wrongfully convicted over 20 years ago, due to Chicago Police Department (CPD) misconduct.
+The Chicago City Council agreed to pay Daniel Taylor $14.25 million after he was arrested and wrongfully convicted due to misconduct by the Chicago Police Department.

-Taylor was 17 when he was arrested and wrongfully convicted in a 1992 double murder.
+Taylor was seventeen when he was arrested and wrongfully convicted of a 1992 double murder.
 He said he was coerced into confessing to crimes he did not commit.
 At the time of the killings, Taylor was already in police custody after being arrested for causing a disturbance.
-Taylor’s attorneys believe that CPD officers hid evidence which would have exonerated him.
-Taylor spent 21 years in prison before he was released in 2013 after his conviction was overturned.
+His attorneys said police officers hid that evidence, which would have exonerated him.
+Taylor spent more than twenty years in prison before he was released in 2013 after his conviction was overturned.

 Compensation